pgodsalve/Dr-Chris-Godsalve/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746815192/in/dateposted-public/" title="IMG_4735"><img src="https://live.staticflickr.com/65535/49746815192_ef9960089b_n.jpg" width="258" height="320" alt="IMG_4735"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745943338/in/dateposted-public/" title="IMG_4736"><img src="https://live.staticflickr.com/65535/49745943338_0d4725a4a6_m.jpg" width="122" height="240" alt="IMG_4736"></a>

-Left to right: Making the most of trips to the Royal Brompton lung disease specialist hospital - Philippa and Chris in little Venice, Chris at the hospital accomodation
+<i>Left to right: Making the most of trips to the Royal Brompton lung disease specialist hospital - Philippa and Chris in little Venice, Chris at the hospital accomodation</i>

 In later years his brother Bob was a huge practical and moral support for Chris and Beatrice, and always helped with taking Chris to his numerous blood tests and specialist appointments, and visiting and bringing him home from increasingly frequent stays in hospital.
 Chris sadly passed away on 29th March 2020 during the coronavirus pandemic after a short battle with the disease.
 He will be missed terribly by family and friends.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746482606/in/dateposted-public/" title="IMG_3717"><img src="https://live.staticflickr.com/65535/49746482606_9a0e1c02f7_n.jpg" width="240" height="320" alt="IMG_3717"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746815087/in/dateposted-public/" title="IMG_3709"><img src="https://live.staticflickr.com/65535/49746815087_c0f027c41f_n.jpg" width="320" height="240" alt="IMG_3709"></a>

-Left to right: Philippa & Chris, Beatrice, Chris & Bob Christmas day 2020
+<i>Left to right: Philippa & Chris, Beatrice, Chris & Bob Christmas day 2020</i>

 ## Relevant charities